Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: Institutional Circulation of The Monist , Vol. 15, No. 1 (1905)

 \section{Institutional Circulation of \textit{The Monist}, Vol.~15, No.~1 (1905)}

-Evidence from library catalogues, accession registers and institutional stamps shows that the January 1905 issue of \textit{The Monist}, which contained the English translation of Poincar\'e's Saint Louis lecture, circulated rapidly within European academic institutions.
-The surviving record reveals a broad and structured transatlantic distribution linking the United States to major European research libraries.
+Evidence from library catalogues, accession registers, institutional stamps, and correspondence with library staff shows that the January 1905 issue of \textit{The Monist}, which contained the English translation of Poincaré's Saint Louis lecture, circulated rapidly within European academic institutions.
+The surviving record reveals a structured transatlantic distribution linking the United States to major European research libraries.

-Institutional holdings of volume~15 are documented across a wide geographical area.
-In Switzerland, the \textit{Universitätsbibliothek Bern} preserves a continuous run of the journal from its earliest years.
-In Germany, copies of the 1905 volume are preserved at the Bayerische Staatsbibliothek in Munich, the Staatsbibliothek zu Berlin, the Universit\"atsbibliothek Leipzig, the Universit\"atsbibliothek Erlangen--N\"urnberg, the SUB Zentralbibliothek G\"ottingen and Strasbourg, then part of the German Empire.
-In France, the same volume is held by the Biblioth\`eque nationale de France and the Biblioth\`eque interuniversitaire de la Sorbonne.
-Additional holdings are found at the Biblioteca Nazionale Centrale di Roma, the University of Cambridge, the University of Oxford, and the Library of the Universit\'e catholique de Louvain.

-The Scandinavian evidence is particularly important.
-At Uppsala University Library, the fascicle corresponding to the January 1905 issue was formally registered on 3 February 1905, showing that it reached Sweden within only a few weeks of publication.
-At the National Library of Finland in Helsinki, the issues for 1905 were subsequently bound together in a single volume bearing a 1906 binding stamp, a pattern strongly suggesting regular subscription and progressive receipt of the fascicles during the year.
-Surviving holdings in Stockholm, G\"oteborg, and Lund indicate that \textit{The Monist} was part of the regular serial intake of these research libraries.
-In Denmark, The Monist was also held in Copenhagen, whose collections include the January 1905 issue.

-According to archival information provided by the Staatsbibliothek zu Berlin, no.~1 of volume~15 was delivered to the K\"onigliche Bibliothek Berlin on 24 February 1905 by the Harrassowitz book trade in Leipzig.
-The same source further records regular deliveries for the remaining fascicles of the year: no.~2 on 9 May 1905, no.~3 on 19 July 1905, and no.~4 on 28 October 1905.
-These dates show that the Berlin holding formed part of an ongoing and orderly current subscription supplied through an established German intermediary.
-At the University Library of Göttingen the January 1905 issue of \textit{The Monist} was registered on 10 February 1905.
+Institutional holdings of original 1905 copies of volume~15, distinct from the later 1966 Open Court reprint, are documented across a wide geographical area.
+The strongest evidence comes from dated institutional records.
+The copy of \textit{The Monist}, vol.~15, no.~1, in the Library of Congress / Smithsonian circuit bears a stamp dated 16 January 1905, only two weeks after publication.
+At Uppsala University Library, the January 1905 fascicle was formally registered on 3 February 1905, showing that it reached Sweden within only a few weeks of publication.
+At the University Library of Göttingen, the January 1905 issue was registered on 10 February 1905.
+According to archival information provided by the Staatsbibliothek zu Berlin, no.~1 of volume~15 was delivered to the Königliche Bibliothek Berlin on 24 February 1905 by the Harrassowitz book trade in Leipzig.
+The same source records regular deliveries for the remaining fascicles of the year: no.~2 on 9 May 1905, no.~3 on 19 July 1905, and no.~4 on 28 October 1905.
+These dates show that the Berlin copy formed part of an orderly current subscription supplied through an established German intermediary.
+Copies of the 1905 volume are also preserved at the Bayerische Staatsbibliothek in Munich, the Universitätsbibliothek Leipzig, the Universitätsbibliothek Erlangen--Nürnberg and the University Library of Strasbourg, then in the German Empire.